 Tenants evicted for the Ellis Act have a right to a relocation payment.
 Previously, the tenant was paid for the larger of the relocation payment or a Rental Payment Differential.
 However, the law requiring a Rental Payment Differential has been overruled in federal court.
 (Levin v.
 City and County of San Francisco)

 To Re-Rent At Same Rent

 Within 30 days of vacating, tenants are required to notify the landlord of their current address and their wish to re-occupy the unit at the same rent, if it is rented again.
-Tenants should also notify the landlord and landlord's attorney.
-The Rent Board will also provide tenants with a form to fill out and the Rent Board will maintain a registry of tenants who wish to return, their current addresses, etc.
+Tenants should notify the landlord and the landlord's attorney.
+The Rent Board will also provide tenants with a form to fill out and maintain a registry of tenants who wish to return including their current addresses, etc.

-If you find information on this web site useful, or if you want to support
+If you find information on this website useful, or if you want to support

 our work, please join or donate.
-Members get even more information
+Members get even more information via

-our Tenants Rights Handbook plus access to phone counseling
+our Tenants Rights Handbook plus access to phone counseling.

 Join or Donate by Credit or Debit Card